Constitutional Court Procedure Act

 (2) disputes between constitutional organs;

-(3) impeachment of the President and the Vice President;
+(3) impeachment of the President or the Vice President;

 (4) dissolution of unconstitutional political parties;